 - Some people gain weight owing to changes in healthy habits, illness or injury, or major events in their lives.

 - Other people may find their anatomy has changed over time and needs repair or their initial weight loss surgery was not properly done.

 - In terms of the gastric band, these people may see peers achieving more weight loss with the gastric sleeve or gastric bypass.
-The gastric bypass averages 60%, the gastric sleeve average 50%, and the gastric band average 40% of excess weight that is lost.
+The average weight loss after surgery is gastric bypass 70%, the gastric sleeve 60%, and the gastric band 50% of excess weight that is lost.